 Overview of hospice care

 Medicare beneficiaries who have a terminal illness with a life expectancy of six months or less can elect to have their end-of-life care provided by a hospice organization.
-Medicare then pays the hospice to provide all of the care that the patient needs that is related to their terminal illness.
+Medicare then pays hospice to provide all of the care that the patient needs that is related to their terminal illness.

-According to Medicare, when the patient chooses to enter hospice they waive their rights to Medicare part B payments for other services that are related to the treatment or management of their terminal illness, with the exception of care provided by their own attending physician.
+According to Medicare, when the patient chooses to enter hospice they waive their rights to Medicare Part B payments for services that are related to the treatment or management of their terminal illness, with the exception of care provided by their own attending physician.
 That is, benefits that would be paid by Part B for physician services become the financial responsibility of the hospice organization.